Projects

 AutoTutor - ARC

-AutoTutor - Adult Reading Comprehension (ARC) is an intelligent tutoring system designed to help adults become functionally literate in a modern environment.
+AutoTutor - Adult Reading Comprehension (ARC) is an intelligent tutoring system designed to help adults become better, more active readers in a modern literacy environment.

 To develop and assess AutoTutor-ARC, the Institute of Educational Sciences has funded a collaboration of researchers from the University of Memphis, Georgia State University, and Educational Testing Service.
 This project, titled “Developing a Technology-based, Reading Comprehension Instruction System for Adult Literacy Students Postsecondary and Adult Education”, was created to make AutoTutor-ARC as effective as possible for as many people as possible.